Botmasher/rime-builder/README.md

 ## Background

-While preparing a project on the linguistic history of Chinese, I read hundreds of pages that focused on analyzing, explaining and reconstructing words with the Fanqie rhyming tradition.
+While preparing a project on the linguistic history of Chinese, I read hundreds of pages that focused on analyzing, explaining and reconstructing words with the fanqie rhyming tradition.
 This unique system condenses the key phonological insights of Chinese linguistics, which contended with an interesting problem: how to represent Chinese phonology using a complex, non-alphabetic writing system.
 Instead of an alphabet or phonetic transcription, Chinese scholars had access to sound-alike characters.
 For any syllable, a fanqie entry lists a "top term" with the same initial reading and a "bottom term" with the same final reading.

 Take one an example from early rime dictionaries.
 The character 韻 means "rhyme".
 Many centuries ago, the pronunciation for that character was given with the following fanqie: